 The Chinese Finance Association (TCFA) Best Paper Award, 2014

 Do Hedge Funds Exploit Rare Disaster Concerns? (with Paul Gao and Zhaogang Song) [Data]

-The Sound of Silence: What Do We Know When Insiders Do Not Trade (with Qingzhong Ma)
+The Sound of Silence: What Do We Know When Insiders Do Not Trade? (with Qingzhong Ma and David Ng)

 Insider silence, a frequent phenomenon in corporate insider trading, has strong information content for future stock performance.